Mehmood-ur-Rasheed: Early life and education

 He was born on 21 April 1954 in Lahore to Arain Family.

-He received the degree of Bachelor of Arts(Hons) in 1975 and a degree of Master of Arts in Economics in 1978 from University of the Punjab.
+He received the degree of Bachelor of Arts (Hons.) in 1975 and a degree of Master of Arts in Economics in 1978 from University of the Punjab.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from PP-127 (Lahore) in the 1988 Pakistani general election.
 He received 26,729 votes and defeated a candidate of Pakistan Peoples Party (PPP).
 He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from PP-127 (Lahore) in 1990 Pakistani general election.
 He received 38,022 votes and defeated a candidate of the Pakistan Democratic Alliance.

 He ran for the seat of the Provincial Assembly of the Punjab as a candidate of the Pakistan Islamic Front from PP-127 (Lahore) in the 1993 I Pakistani general election, but was unsuccessful.
 He received 3,342 votes and lost the seat to a candidate of Pakistan Muslim League (N).

 He joined the Pakistan Tehreek-e-Insaf (PTI) in 1997, one year after it was founded.
 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-151 (Lahore-XV) in the 2013 Punjab provincial election.
 In June 2013, he was elected as the Leader of the Opposition in the Provincial Assembly of the Punjab as the first PTI member to do so.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-160 (Lahore-XVII) in the 2018 Punjab provincial election.

-On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed as Provincial Minister of Punjab for housing, urban development and public health engineering.
+On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed Provincial Minister of Punjab for housing, urban development and public health engineering.

 He ran for a seat in the Provincial Assembly from PP-169 Lahore-XXV as a candidate of the PTI in the 2024 Punjab provincial election.
-He win the seat, though he, and the PTI alleged it was rigged in favour of the Pakistan Tehreek-e-Insaf.
+He won the seat, though he, and the PTI alleged it was rigged in favour of the Pakistan Tehreek-e-Insaf.